IT Strategies for 5-10 person Architecture and Design Firms

 So how does your small architecture firm go about making strategic IT solutions?
 Firstly, you need to think about where you can systemize and delegate to free up your valuable time for culture and hiring, systemization, and business development.
 It’s time to let go of the illusion that being busy is empowering your business.
 Even if you do manage to solve your IT problems on your own as a founder, that’s not a win.
 That’s a day wasted.

 We know what you’re thinking: “But won’t outsourcing strategic IT solutions be expensive?”

 Considering what you are getting in return, strategic IT solutions are an extremely worthwhile investment.

-So how can you be sure that you are getting the right IT provider for both values and cost?
+So how can you be sure that you are getting the right IT provider from both value and cost perspectives?

-You should look closely at the following three things:
+We recommend looking closely at the following 3 things:

 - Ensure that they are responsive: you should get a response right away.

-- Ensure that they are proactive in putting systems in place to protect your business’s data and security.
-They should be proactively monitoring your equipment and implementing software that prevents issues, not waits for them to happen.
+- Ensure that they are proactive in putting systems in place to protect your business´s data and security.
+They should be proactively monitoring your equipment and implementing software that prevents issues, not wait for them to happen.

 - Ensure that you can have strategic conversations with them to identify new technologies and systems that can benefit the growth of your business.

 At ArchIT, we’re dedicated to providing strategic solutions for your architecture and design firm.
 We want to function as your business partner, not a defensive approach to IT.